benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

 Hsiao-Wei Wang gave a [Lightning Talk](https://archive.devcon.org/archive/watch/6/how-to-use-executable-consensus-pyspec/) on the consensus Pyspec at Devcon VI.
 She swiftly covers how it is structured, how to run it, and how to build test cases.
+The [presentation slides](https://docs.google.com/presentation/d/10HdtwTaFdTVLaiIGQJClyCs8AzrPXS20i78LZnPXHyo/edit?usp=sharing) are available.

 ### Sizes of containers <!-- /appendices/reference/sizes* -->